Family Law Legal Costs

 It often happens that a person will obtain some family law legal advice before separation from their partner takes place.
 At LGM Family Law, our experienced Brisbane divorce lawyers recommend that you do obtain early legal advice when considering separation.
 It will be important that you consider early on what protective measures may need to be taken pending a final family law property settlement as well as thinking about what your financial needs will be until that property settlement is completed.

 When working out what is the net asset pool that is available to be divided between you and your former partner, can you take into account the legal expenses that have been incurred by each party?
-Will the amount of each party’s separate legal costs be treated as received by that party as part of his or her property settlement?
+Will the amount of each party’s separate family law legal costs be treated as received by that party as part of his or her property settlement?

-The answer to that question will often depend upon the source of funds from which legal costs have been paid and whether or not those funds were accumulated prior to separation or arose post separation from post separation earnings.
+The answer to that question will often depend upon the source of funds from which family law legal costs have been paid and whether or not those funds were accumulated prior to separation or arose post separation from post separation earnings.

 Contact our Brisbane divorce lawyers and divorce lawyers North Brisbane or call (07) 3506 3651 if you need advice regards how your legal expenses will be treated on property settlement or in any other area of family law, whether regarding family law property settlement, divorce, separation, child custody arrangements, child support or spousal maintenance.
 We offer initial free family law advice and a fixed fee initial consultation.
 We will be aiming to assist you to resolve your family law issues on an amicable basis without the need for you to go to the family court.
 If however family court action does become necessary, we have the experience to represent you effectively at the family court.